DiginessForever/machineLearning/README.md

 			folder.
 	Dependency:  Selenium's "chromedriver" binary - needs to be in the same folder as this python script.

-goVirtualEnvTensor.sh:
-	Description:  A bash script which enters the python virtual environment I have setup for Tensorflow.
-	Usage:  "sh goVirtualEnvTensor.sh"
-	What will happen:  You'll get a different prompt indicating that the python path has changed and python can only execute using that environment's folder's files.
-	Possible modification needed:  I need to have it CD to the target directory.

 imageConvert.py:
 	Description:  A python script which is ran on a folder full of images and does all the processing on them necessary to feed them into a neural net.
 This is the same file as "import Image.py" except a few hours older.
 	Usage:  "python imageConvert.py" - make sure to have a folder full of images and that the folder is properly targeted in the python script variable.
 	Action needed:  need to get max X or max Y and multiply the two to get the maxImage size.

-import Image.py:
-	Description:  Same as imageConvert.py, but older (above has more bug fixes)
-	Usage:  Same as above.
-	Action needed - verify this one is older, verify I have everything, delete this file.

 pythonReluNeuralNet.py:
 	Description:  Work in progress.
 I am converting my Javascript ANN to Python.
 In the process, I am exploring using